thbonk/marpX/marp_recipes.md

 # This is a very savvy headline

-.. with some text below
+.. with some text below bewlow below 123

 - a bullet point is initiated by single hypen `-`
 <!-- paginate: true -->